Toto Ltd.: Washlet

+Advanced ceramics

+Toto also operates an advanced ceramics business that manufactures components for semiconductor manufacturing equipment, including electrostatic chucks, ceramic AD films and engineering ceramics.
+In 2026, Financial Times reported that Toto was the world's second-largest producer of electrostatic chucks used in NAND memory chip manufacturing, and that the division accounted for more than half of the company’s operating profit.

 Expansion

-In 2017 their factory in Thailand reported plans to double production output to nearly double annual production to 870,000 units.
+In 2017, their factory in Thailand reported plans to double production output to nearly double annual production to 870,000 units.
 In 2019, Toto opened a new branch of Tilottoma Bangla Group in Dhaka, Bangladesh.

-In 2025 their factory in Morrow, Georgia opened.
+In 2025, Toto opened a new factory in Morrow, Georgia.